kjytay/D3/Example05/README.md

-Example to illustrate binding of data.
+One text example and 2 SVG examples to illustrate binding of data.